zgottschalk/reflection/README.md

 ## 7/13/2017
 contents
 Today I took so much time and effort to solve a problem and I still couldn't solve it.
 It was about creating a looping program that you can interact with.
 It was absolutely infuriating!
 The feeling of not solveing a problem is very sad and makes you feel incapable of succeed in life.
 We also learned about fiberoptic.

+# reflection
+## 7/17/2017
+contents
+  I finally got further in my dots and boxes program wchich was soooo hard to do.
+I also learned more about loops and how to use them.
+I also learned that you can't fool Mr. Gold.
+I also learned how to use varios variables to not confuse python.
+This can be a problem if you have bad variable names.
+It can affect you later on making your code much more complicated.